Aha43/CsConfUtil/README.md

-# **SharpConfig**
+# **CsConfigUtil**

-SharpConfig is a lightweight utility library for extending the functionality of `IConfiguration` in .NET applications.
+CsConfigUtil is a lightweight utility library for extending the functionality of `IConfiguration` in .NET applications.
 It simplifies retrieving configuration sections as strongly typed objects, with support for required sections and default naming conventions.

 ## **Features**